dmbarbour/wikilon/docs/Runtime.md

         Action Type:    (6 == (6 & x))
         Tagged Item:    (4 == (5 & x))

-Under the hood, I'll represent a basic program as a linked list of cons cells.
-Words will be interned.
-Small natural numbers will be represented within the pointer.
-Linked lists will be deep-copied and uniquely owned.
-Tagged items cover everything else, providing extra type information in the first byte referenced from the pointer.
+Words will be interned, and hence do not need deep-copy.
+Linked lists are used for blocks, and are deep-copied such that we can destructively manipulate them and also to guarantee memory requirements are proportional to serialized program size (a convenient property for safe checkpoints).
+Small natural numbers are represented within the pointer.
+Tagged items can cover anything we miss, providing type information in the first byte(s) of the referenced memory.

-A simple block can be directly represented by another linked list.
-However, blocks will frequently be tagged objects to support parallelism, memoization, evaluation status, substructural attributes, tuple assertions, and so on.
+This leaves me an open value slot `010`.
+I propose to use this to save a few words when representing the common `[[A] inR]` structure for sums and options.

-Linked lists will terminate in a common NULL value, a small constant representing `[]`.
-The space held by this NULL is important for later constant space traversal (via Morris algorithm), ensuring we won't need stack allocation for a lot of generic processing (copy, drop, serialization, etc..)
+To support Morris traversals, lists must predictably terminate in predictable NULL values.
+This allows us to use the space held by these NULLs to copy, drop, and serialize deep structures without extra allocations or a stack.
+I believe non-allocating traversals will prove a performance critical feature, and convenient for controlling memory use.

 ## Memory Management